-Our honest local guide to river swimming spots — from the furthest away right back to the hotel doorstep
+Our honest local guide to river swimming spots — ranked by distance from the hotel, with our rating

 The Corsicans' summer secret